twhetzel/til/python/packages.md

 You can install your package by going to the directory with the `setup.py` file and then type `pip install .` to install the package.
 This installs the package whereever pip is configured to install packages on your system.
 From the Python interpreter you can import the package, e.g. `import distributions` and then type this to see where it was installed, `distributions.__file__`.

+To update a package, type `pip install --upgrade .`

 NOTE: The import syntax is different between Python 2 and Python 3.